abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/installation.md

 ```

 ### Download ClickHouse using the official installer
-ClickHouse provides a unified installer that works across architectures, including ARM64.
+Download the official ClickHouse installation script, which works for both x86 and ARM64 systems.

 ```console
 curl https://clickhouse.com/ | sh
 ```

-This command downloads a single ClickHouse binary in the current directory.
+This command downloads the ClickHouse binary into the current directory.

 ### Install ClickHouse components
-Run the installer with root privileges:
+Run the installer with root privileges to install all ClickHouse components.

 ```console
 sudo ./clickhouse install